MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/ne-wdm-dma_common_buffer_extended_configuration_access_type.md

 ### -field CommonBufferHardwareAccessReadWrite

-Hardware has both both read and write access to the common buffer.
+Hardware has both read and write access to the common buffer.

 ### -field CommonBufferHardwareAccessMax